csswizardry/csswizardry.github.com/_posts/2018-07-21-getting-to-know-a-legacy-codebase.md

 This will `-R`ecursively look through my project and make the database of its references.
-Then, once in my text editor, hitting `Ctrl-]` with my cursor over—for example—a Sass variable will jump me to the exact place that variable was defined.
+Then, once in my text editor, hitting `Ctrl-]` with my cursor over — for example — a Sass variable will jump me to the exact place that variable was defined.

 ## Git on Top of Things